©2010-2015 Carnegie Public Library 219 E. 4th Street, East Liverpool, OH 43920 (330)385-2048

 |Sunday July 26, 1863||Routed by his pursuers they flee north to Salineville.
 By 8 am they are overtaken with 30 killed, 50 wounded and 200 taken prisoner.
 Morgan escapes but surrenders 6 hours later in a field near West Point, Columbiana County.||Salineville---9th Michigan Cavalry

-West Point--- 15th Indiana Independent Battery of Light Infantry, Kentucky 1st, 9th, 11th & 12th Cavalries, 8th Michigan Cavalry.
+West Point--- 15th Indiana Independent Battery of Light Artillery, Kentucky 1st, 9th, 11th & 12th Cavalries, 8th Michigan Cavalry.